OSGeo/OSGeoLive-doc/overview/mb-system_overview.rst

 Sea floor mapping
 ~~~~~~~~~~~~~~~~~

-MB-System is an open source software package for the processing and
-display of bathymetry and backscatter imagery data derived from
+MB-System is open source software used to process sonar data to visualise sea floor terains.
+It displays bathymetry and backscatter imagery data derived from
 multibeam, interferometry, and sidescan sonars.
 It has close ties
 to the `GMT <gmt_overview.html>`_ software.

+MB-System has been under active development since 1993, with active support from a number of research and science organisations.

 Core Features
 -------------

 .. image:: images/screenshots/1024x768/mb-system_screenshot.png
-  :scale: 50 %
+  :scale: 60 %
   :alt: screenshot
   :align: right